jubatus/website/source/en/quickstart.rst

 ============ ========== ======== ======================================================

 Depending on your distribution, some libraries may be available as a binary package.
-When binary packages are not available, you also need these libraries from source; download them from each website:
+When binary packages are not available, you also need to build these libraries from source; download them from each website:
 `msgpack <http://msgpack.org/>`_,
 `pficommon <https://github.com/pfi/pficommon>`_,
 `libevent <http://libevent.org/>`_,